-There will be 20 stages and a Time Trial that will count as a stage.
+There will be 21 stages including a Time Trial that will not count as a stage.

 There will be two Mad Dog Centuries each month from January through October

-There will be awards for a male and female winner in two categories at year end based on 1) who completes the most TMD centuries and 2) total points.
-All ties will be determine by the best time in the Time Trial (the same person can win both).
+There will be awards for a male and female winner at year end based total points.
+All ties will be determine by the best time in the Time Trial.
 See below for the points system.

 The sign-in sheets at the completion of the rides will determine who completed each ride and who completed in a group of five or more.
 Ride Captains will automatically earn points for sweeping their ride, and not held to complete with 5 riders.

 It will be the ride captain’s call to cancel their ride.
-One ride will be allowed to be rescheduled.
-Rescheduled rides must be approved in advance to avoid any club conflicts.
+Canceled rides will not be rescheduled.
 If possible, a Ride Captain that cannot fulfill their role on the day they signed up for, should find a replacement Ride Captain.
 The stage should not be cancelled unless absolutely necessary.
-This does not apply due to weather related conditions.
-If a ride is cancelled due to extreme weather conditions (i.e. blizzard, tornado alert or high winds), then a replacement ride can be made.
-Official Communication to riders will be through the Ride Schedule or emails through the Director.
+If a ride is cancelled due to extreme weather conditions (i.e. blizzard, tornado alert or high winds), Official Communication to riders will be through the Ride Schedule or emails through the Director.

 Anyone is welcome to ride.
 If you are a club member, local non-member, or just a cyclist in town on a vacation and want to ride, I will require that you email me or the ride captain to make sure that you are physically fit to ride a century.
 We simply suggest the rider be century fit meaning they should be capable of riding 100 miles at a reasonable pace (min.
 13-15mph).
 If you haven’t ridden 60 to 75 miles on your own, I would not suggest trying to do a Mad Dog century.